scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 The filter frequency response magnitude is obtained using a noise source to drive the filter input (first passing through an analog-to-digital converter) and then the filter output (following digital-to-analog conversion) is processed by instrumentation to obtain a spectral estimate.
-The spectrum estimate corresponds to the filter frequency response.
+Here the output spectrum estimate corresponds to the filter frequency response.
-The measured frequency response is imported into the notebook using `loadtxt()`.
-Fig. :ref:`fig6` compares the theoretical frequency response, including quantization errors, with the measured.
-The results are impressive, and the IPython notebook makes this a breeze.
+The measured frequency response is imported into the notebook using ``loadtxt()``.
+Fig. :ref:`fig6` compares the theoretical frequency response, including quantization errors, with the measured response.
+The results compare favorably.
+Compare theory with experiment is something students are frequently asked to do in lab courses.
 The fact that the stopband response is not quite equal-ripple is due to coefficient quantization.
-This is easy to show right in the notebook by overlaying the frequency response using the ``float64`` coefficients ``b1`` as obtained in Fig. :ref:`fig5`.
+This is easy to show right in the notebook by overlaying the frequency response using the original ``float64`` coefficients ``b1`` as obtained in Fig. :ref:`fig5` with the response obtained using the ``b1_fix`` coefficients.

 .. figure:: scipy_2015_fig6.pdf
    :scale: 55%